 Eva walking with her mom and little brother by the pet store desperately wants to have a pet.

-Of all the primate family films made in the 90s, the many of them, Monkey Trouble is the best.
+Of all the primate family films made in the 90s, Monkey Trouble is the best.
 Or, maybe just the least worst.
 We can all agree it’s better than either Dunston Checks In or Ed.
 Foreign gypsy Azro (Harvey Keitel) performs at the beach with his monkey Fingers (Finster the Capucine), whom he has trained to pick pockets and also enter buildings to steal shiny things and cash.
 He’s commissioned by some mobsters for a robbery.
 On a drunken bender, though, Azro makes Fingers feel bad and the little monkey runs away.

 Eva and Dodger seated on a part bench.